digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes.md

 ### Central aspect: Internal coherence

 What would be most coherent with your review type?
-What would be the most incoherent conbination?
+What would be the most incoherent combination?

 ### What can we publish from a review project